 The illness affected Italy and all the Ionian Islands.
 On Christmas of 1629 four cases were identified in Kerkyra and as time passed it proliferated.

 Despite the stringent measures taken by the health authorities, the evil did not subside.
-People fled to the intercessions of Saint Spyridon, their greatest and last hope.
+There weren't nearly enough doctors to help those afflicted.
+People therefore fled to the intercessions of Saint Spyridon, their greatest and last hope.

 Indeed, as it is written, the Saint did not remain unmoved by the entreaties and prayers of the people.